(Photo: Pierre Lacour, Paris 2001)

-I am a bilingual journalist and editor with over 15 years of experience covering the business beat in Latin America and the U.S. Hispanic market.
-In my most recent position I was the founder and editor in chief of Marketing y Medios magazine, an English-language trade publication devoted to explaining the Hispanic market to a non-Spanish speaking audience of executives and marketers in the United States.
+Prior to joining CBS, I was the founder –and Editor in Chief– of VNU’s Marketing y Medios magazine, an English-language trade publication devoted to explaining the Hispanic market to a non-Spanish speaking audience of executives and marketers in the United States.
+We were the sister publication of Adweek, Mediaweek, Brandweek, Billboard and Editor & Publisher.

-Born and raised in Mexico City, I left my country at the age of 17 to study the International Baccaleaurate at the United World College of South East Asia, in Singapore, a fantastic two-year experience which changed me forever, not only for the outstanding education I received, but also for the people, cultures and countries I discovered.
+Born and raised in Mexico City, I left my country at the age of 17 to study the International Baccalaureate at the United World College of South East Asia, in Singapore, a fantastic two-year experience which changed me forever, not only for the outstanding education I received, but also for the people, cultures and countries I discovered.

 Back in Mexico City, I went to the Escuela de Periodismo Carlos Septien Garcia, the country’s most prestigious school solely dedicated to teaching journalism, where I graduated with honors.
 My final thesis: “The involvement of the United States of America in Mexican economic and political affairs as reflected in leading print media: case studies: The Wall Street Journal, The Washington Post and The New York Times”.